adonisjs/v6-docs/content/docs/ace/flags.md

+---
+summary: Learn how to define and process command flags in Ace commands.
+---

 # Command flags

 Flags are named parameters mentioned with either two hyphens (`--`) or a single hyphen (`-`) (known as the flag alias).
 The flags can be mentioned in any order.